 Pentair Helps Transform Lives in Kibera

 Kennedy Odede, who spent his childhood in Kibera, dreamed of bringing a better quality of life and greater opportunities to the people of Kibera.
-He founded Shining Hope for Communities (SHOFCO) to help provide critical services for all, including clean water, health care, education and economic empowerment for women and girls.
+He founded Shining Hope for Communities (SHOFCO) to help provide critical serves for all, including clean water, health care, education and economic empowerment for women and girls.
 His story was recently featured on BBC, which can be viewed here.

 The breakthrough approach is gaining attention.
 SHOFCO was honored as the 2018 Hilton Humanitarian Prize recipient at the Hilton Humanitarian Symposium and Prize Ceremony on Friday, October 19 for its local approach to transforming lives by providing critical services that disrupt the survival model, including the sustainable delivery of clean water in Kibera.

-Congratulations to the team from Pentair’s office in Noida, India, that led the effort to design and install the system in Kibera.
+Kudos to the team from Pentair’s office in Noida, India, that led the effort to design and install the system in Kibera.
 To read more about the project, click here.